luckydye/vsource-decompiler/README.md

 ## Known Issues:

-Materials and Textures

 1. Sometimes the color of the textures becoms black because of the alpha layer in the image.
-    - Set the Color-Space of the image in the material to "No-Color" or "Raw".
+    - Use a MixRGB node and multiply the image with the alpha layer as the factor.

 2. Some Props may not decompile properly